 Great low-tech customer service has a cumulative effect.
 One smile may not be enough to keep someone returning for future meals, but multiple small efforts throughout a visit can tip the scales.

-The high tech side of customer service begins…with your POS
+The high tech side of customer service begins…with your POS system

 Technology in the restaurant industry is primarily designed to do one thing: create consistency.
 Customers expect consistency in experience, inventory, meal preparation, and speed of service.
 As technology advances, expectations increase and competition gets tougher.